vsch/flexmark-java/flexmark-test-util/src/main/resources/ast_spec.md

 quotations, lists, headings, rules, and code blocks.
-Some blocks (like block quotes and list items) contain other blocks; others (like headings and paragraphs) contain [inline](@) content---text, links, emphasized text, images, code, and so on.
+Some blocks (like block quotes and list items) contain other blocks; others (like headings and paragraphs) contain [inline](@) content---text, links, emphasized text, images, code spans, and so on.

 ## Precedence